tradingfinder forex trade management expert

 Guide for Creating a Liquidity Void Gap in ICT Style

-What is ICT Liquidity Void?
+What is Liquidity Void in Forex Trading?

 In financial markets, "liquidity" means the presence of active buyers or sellers, and "void" means the absence or lack thereof.